Hardiness Zone: 2-9

 How to Identify Orpine (Hyletelephium telephium)

-Orpine leaves are evergreen, and have a succulent texture.
-They are oblong in shape, and have a pointed end.
-The leaves are a deep green color, and can have tinges of red on the edges.
+Orpine leaves are evergreen and have a succulent texture.
+They are oblong to elliptical in shape, with a crenate to serrate leaf margin.
+The leaves are a deep green color and can have tinges of red on the edges.
+They grow on the stems in alternate to whorled arrangements.

 Orpine flowers are small, pink, and star-shaped.
-They grow in clusters and have a sweet fragrance.
+They grow in clusters and have no particular smell.

 Hylotelephium telephium flowers typically bloom from July to September.